ZoneMinder/zoneminder/README.txt

 cameras without having to know all the paths.
 Contributions detailing other cameras will be gratefully accepted. o    FEATURE - Signal loss on locally attached video sources is now detected.
-This will almost always create a short Signal Lost event on signal loss, followed by a Signal Regained event when it comes back.
-While the signal is lost no recording will take place. o    FEATURE - The zmtrigger.pl script has been completed revamped to support both incoming and outgoing triggers.
+This will create a short Signal Lost event on signal loss, followed by a Signal Reacquired event when it comes back.
+While the signal is lost no recording will take place in any mode. o    FEATURE - The zmtrigger.pl script has been completed revamped to support both incoming and outgoing triggers.
 Certain example triggers and connections have been included in